Combinatorics of quasi-hereditary structures: Preliminaries

 \begin{lem} Let $A$ be an Artin algebra and $I$ be a set indexing the isomorphism classes of simple $A$-modules.
 Let $\lhd_1$ be an adapted poset to $A$.
 If $\lhd$ is equivalent to $\lhd_1$, then $\lhd$ is adapted to $A$. \end{lem}

 \begin{proof} Let $M$ be an indecomposable module with simple top $S(i)$ and simple socle $S(j)$ with $i$ and $j$ incomparable with respect to $\lhd$.
 Since $M$ has simple top $S(i)$ it is a quotient of $P(i)$.
-We denote by $U(i)$ the kernel of the projection from $P(i)$ to $\Delta(i)$.
-Since $i$ and $j$ are incomparable, the module $S(j)$ is a composition factor of $U(i)$.
+We denote by $U(i)$ the kernel of the projection from $P(i)$ to $\Delta(i)=\Delta_1(i)$.
+Since $i$ and $j$ are incomparable with respect to $\lhd$, the module $S(j)$ is a composition factor of $U(i)$.
 Then, there is a composition factor $S(k)$ which is at the top of $U(i)$ and which is also a composition factor of $M$.
-We denote by $N$ a non-split extension of $S(k)$ and $\Delta(i)$.
+We denote by $N$ a non-split extension of $S(k)$ and $\Delta_1(i)$.
+There is factor module $N'$ of $N$ with simple top $S(i)$ and simple socle $S(k)$.
+In fact, the socle of $N$ is of the form $S(k)\oplus S'$ for some semisimple module $S'$.
+Then a socle of a factor module $N/S'$ has $S(k)$ as a direct summand.
+By the induction on the length of $N$, we have the desired factor module $N'$ of $N$.
+Note that any composition factor of $N'/S(k)$ is a composition factor of $\Delta_1(i)$.